microsoft/WhatTheHack/xxx-IntroToKubernetes/Coach/Solution-11.md

-# Challenge 11 - <Title of Challenge> - Coach's Guide
+# Challenge 11 - Operations and Monitoring - Coach's Guide

 [< Previous Solution](./Solution-10.md) - **[Home](./README.md)** - [Next Solution >](./Solution-12.md)

 ## Notes & Guidance

-This is the only section you need to include.
+- You can check for the logs of a pod using:

-Use general non-bulleted text for the beginning of a solution area for this challenge
+	- `kubectl logs`

-- Then move into bullets
+- Pod failures can be investigated during troubleshooting with:
-  - And sub-bullets and even
+	- `kubectl describe pod`
-    - sub-sub-bullets
+- A bash shell can be opened on any pod so you can poke around on the filesystem to debug issues.
+You can open the shell with:

-Break things apart with more than one bullet list
+	- `kubectl exec -it <pod-name> -- /bin/bash`

-- Like this
+- **NOTE:** More coach material needed for Azure Monitor.
-- One
+	- For now see *Learning Resources* in Student Guide for links.
-- Right
+- **NOTE:** More coach material needed for Kibana.
-- Here
+	- For now see *Learning Resources* in Student Guide for links.